Griswold cast iron skillet. Simple identification guide using logos.

 Here is a smooth bottom pan with the large Griswold Slant logo.
 Circa 1939-1944.

-Not the say the small block skillets are not any good.
-But the small block logo is simply not as collectible, so you may pick a good skillet at bargain prices.
+That’s not to say the small block skillets are any good.
+But the small block logo is not as collectible so that you may pick a good skillet at bargain prices.

 Griswold skillet with small logo